 We welcome applications now for September 2022 entry.

 Early application is actively encouraged and, to ensure full consideration for funding, completed applications must include all supporting documents, where stated.

 - UK/Home Fees - 28th January 2022

-Approximately a dozen studentships are available each year, covering both maintenance at the research council rate (stipend currently *£15,609 per year - A/Y: 2021-22) and tuition fees.
-The programme starts in September each year and requires all students to be based in Edinburgh to optimise the cohort benefits.
+Approximately a dozen fully-funded studentships are available each year, covering both maintenance at the research council rate (stipend currently *£15,609 per year - A/Y: 2021-22) and tuition fees.
+The programme starts in September each year and requires all students to be based in Edinburgh to optimise the cohort benefit.

 Applicants who apply to this programme are automatically considered for scholarship opportunities as part of the selection process; there is no separate scholarship application required.